alfalfacow/Lab-Notebook/Spatial Transcriptomics/1-Introductory-Workflow.md

 * -> (File) features.tsv
 * -> (File) barcodes.tsv

-Next, we can load these files as a "sparse matrix" object without any of the spatial data involved YET, using the Read10X command from Seurat
+Next, we can load these files as a "sparse matrix" object without any of the spatial data involved YET, using the Read10X command from Seurat.
+This command expects the files to be gzipped (.gz), so you do NOT have to run the gunzip command like in section 1.1.
 ```
 filter_matrix <- Read10X("path/to/arbitrary_folder_name")
 ```